jjfumero/jjfumero.github.io/_posts/2023-12-10-nvidia-drivers-fedora39.md

 ## 4. Configuring Displays to render from iGPU and dGPU.

-The installation and configuration process that we have just made allow us to display and run commands using the NVIDIA GPU.
-But what if have dual monitor system, each displaying from a different GPU?
+The installation and configuration process, that we have just followed, allows us to display and run commands using the NVIDIA GPU.
+But what if we have a dual monitor system, each displaying from a different GPU?
 One might ask, why do you need this?
-Well, for unknown reasons, Dell updated the BIOS and I can't see the integrated GPU, unless there is a cable and a screen connected to it.
+Well, for unknown reasons, Dell updated the BIOS and I can't see the integrated GPU unless there is a cable and a screen connected to it.
 So, if I want both GPUs to run, let’s say, OpenCL, or oneAPI, I need at least one screen connected to the HDMI/DisplayPort of the Integrated GPU.

 So, how can we achieve this?
 We need to enable [NVIDIA Prime Synchronization](https://forums.developer.nvidia.com/t/prime-and-prime-synchronization/44423).
-As state in the NVIDIA Forums:
+As stated in the NVIDIA Forums:

  > The goal of PRIME is to allow the NVIDIA GPU to share its output with the integrated GPU so that it can be presented to the display.

-Following [the official documentation](http://us.download.nvidia.com/XFree86/Linux-x86_64/370.23/README/randr14.html), we apply the following change to the `/etc/X11/xorg.org`:
+Following [the official documentation](http://us.download.nvidia.com/XFree86/Linux-x86_64/370.23/README/randr14.html), we apply the following changes to the `/etc/X11/xorg.org`:

 ```bash
 Section "Module"